The Rationale for the Translation of Peculiar Latin Terms

 arbitrium |

-The Latin term arbitrium means that act whereby a thing is chosen, judged or decided.
+The Latin term arbitrium means that whereby a thing is chosen, judged or decided.
 As such it can be rendered as choice, judgment or decision.
 Though, Neil Lewis in his article on Grosseteste, says:

 “Like most medieval thinkers Grosseteste typically uses the term ‘free decision’ (Liberum arbitrium) rather than ‘free will’ (libera voluntas).
 This notion involves a duality, the term ‘free’ pointing to the will and ‘decision’ to some kind of rational judgment,”

 In addition, in English there is a long tradition of rendering liberum arbitrium as “free will” rather than as “free judgment”, “free decision” or “free choice”.
-This is seemingly because in Latin libera voluntas signifies in the real order (“a free will”) rather than in the genus of qualities of power (“free will”).
+This is seemingly because in Latin libera voluntas signifies properly in the real order (“a free will”) rather than in the genus of qualities of power (“free will”).

-This tradition in English has its roots seemingly in Medieval Scholasticism, as is evidenced by what St. Bonaventure writes in Sent, Bk.
+Yes, this tradition in English has its roots seemingly in Medieval Scholasticism, as is evidenced by what St. Bonaventure writes in Sent, Bk.
 I, d.
 11, dubium 4, p.
 218

 Finally, that arbitrium pertains to the will, rather than the intellect, is taught by St. Augustine himself, as the Quaracchi Editors themselves note in Sent.
 Bk.
 II, d.
 42, a. sole, q.
 2, p.
 748, footnote 8, where having cited Augustine’s de Libero arbitrio they write:

 By itself the term arbitrium will be rendered according to context, as either “judgment” or “decision”; “choice” being omitted because of its unduly generic signification in modern English.
+Thus libertas arbitrii will be rendered “liberty of judgment”.

 |